brettz9/jamilih/README.md

 object which will also be added to the element instance), but one disadvantage is that the properties (like methods) will be added to each instance of the element rather than to a prototype.
 (In such a case, you can extend, the relevant `HTMLElement` interface like `HTMLAnchorElement`.)
-The object properties could also conflict with future methods added to the built-in element.

 ```js
 const mySelect = jml('select', {